nageshwar-mallepally/spring-ai/README.md

 markdown
 # Risk & Opportunity AI RAG Analyst

-A full-stack application for AI-powered risk assessment and opportunity analysis using RAG technology.
+A full-stack application for AI-powered risk assessment/analysis and opportunity assessment/analysis using RAG technology.

 ## 🚀 Overview

 This project provides intelligent risk and opportunity analysis through a modern web interface.
-It combines traditional risk assessment with AI-powered insights using Retrieval-Augmented Generation (RAG) technology.
+It combines traditional risk assessment/analysis with AI-powered insights using Retrieval-Augmented Generation (RAG) technology.

 ## 📋 Features